Mandate for Leadership

-Mandate for Leadership is a series of books published by The Heritage Foundation, an American conservative think-tank based in Washington, D.C.
-They are intended to serve as guidelines for reducing the size and scope of the federal government through specific policy recommendations.
-The books have traditionally been released to coincide with an incoming U.S. presidential administration, starting with the Reagan administration in 1981.
-The latest edition was published in November 2016.
-The 2020 (Biden) issue was still unpublished and assumed unfinished, but still available for pre-order, as of the closing months of 2021.
+Mandate for Leadership is a series of books published by the Heritage Foundation, an American conservative think tank based in Washington, D.C.
+They offer specific conservative policy recommendations designed to be implemented by the federal government.
+The books have traditionally been released to coincide with an incoming U.S. presidential administration.
+The first edition was released in 1981, following the election of Ronald Reagan, to serve as policy guidance for the incoming Reagan administration.
+The latest edition, published in April 2023, is a major component of Project 2025.

-Early development
+History

-In 1979, at a Heritage Foundation trustees' meeting, it was suggested by Jack Eckerd, former head of the General Services Administration under Gerald Ford, that the Foundation draw up a conservative plan of action for the next presidential administration in January 1981.
+In 1979, at a trustees' meeting of the Heritage Foundation, Jack Eckerd, former head of the General Services Administration in the Ford administration, suggested that the foundation draw up a conservative plan of action for the next incoming presidential administration in January 1981.
 Robert Krieble proposed that Heritage produce a manual to help policymakers "cut the size of government and manage it more effectively".

-The overall direction of the Heritage study was undertaken by Charles Heatherly, a former field director of the Intercollegiate Studies Institute.
-In late January 1980, Heatherly produced a five-page outline titled "Mandate for Leadership".
+The first edition was overseen and edited by Charles Heatherly, a former field director of the Intercollegiate Studies Institute.
+In late January 1980, Heatherly produced a five-page outline titled Mandate for Leadership.
 Heatherly explained that the purpose of the project was to present concrete proposals to "revitalize our economy, strengthen our national security and halt the centralization of power in the federal government".

-Both the Reagan–Bush and Carter–Mondale campaigns were approached by Heritage to discuss the project.
-However, they only received a reply from the Reagan–Bush campaign, and in July 1980, Reagan aide Edwin Meese was a surprise guest at a dinner held by Heritage for the project's team chairmen and co-chairmen.
-There, Meese gave the Heritage study his blessing, which was seen as a sign of the Reagan administration's receptiveness of the project.
+Both the Reagan and Carter campaigns were approached by the foundation to discuss the project; however, they only received a reply from the Reagan–Bush campaign.
+In July 1980, Reagan aide Edwin Meese was a surprise guest at a dinner held by Heritage for the project's team chairmen and co-chairmen.
+There, Meese gave the Heritage study his blessing, which was seen as a sign of the Reagan administration's receptiveness to the project.